renderedtext/ruby-101/README.md

 # Output: This is Lynx, a Siamese, and it's 2 years old.
 ```
+* Use `self` when calling the class's object instance method where the
+  mixin is included, e.g. `self.make_noise`

 Unless otherwise noted, the texts and code are copyright